Bulgaria: New dangerous weather warnings for Sunday

 More Code Yellow alerts, because of strong rainfalls only, are in place for the regions Gabrovo, Lovech and Pleven.
 In the provinces Blagoevgrad, Burgas, Haskovo, Kardjali, Pazardjik, Plovdiv, Smolyan, Sliven, Stara Zagora and Yambol, strong winds will be the issue.
 For that reason, they got Code Yellow warnings as well.

 Only six provinces in North-Western Bulgaria, along with the capital of Sofia, did not get any warnings.
 Still, the weather in that part of the country will be rainy and windy as well.

-In the meantime, snow was forecast in Western Bulgaria, at altitudes of 600 metres and above.
+At altitudes of 600 metres and above, snow was forecast.
+The latter mainly applies to Western Bulgaria.

 Daytime temperatures between 9 and 17 degrees Centigrade are expected on Sunday.
 By Monday, the weather in Bulgaria will have calmed down, at least to a certain extent.
 The rain will supposedly vanish and temperatures will increase.